-More information can be found on the Association's webpage (www.teachers.ab.ca) under My ATA > Professional Development > Inclusive Education > Collaborative Professional Learning Activities.
+For more information visit www.teachers.ab.ca > Advocacy > Inclusive education > Building Professional Capacity.

 Specialist Councils

 The Association's 21 specialist councils were created to foster the professional development of teachers interested in common curriculum or specialty areas.
 By organizing annual conferences, producing publications, maintaining websites, and offering regional workshops and seminars, specialist councils provide members with opportunities to share ideas and gather new information.